-Lycopene is a carotenoid hydrocarbon (carotene) found in tomatoes many of the red fruits and vegetables, i.e. grapefruit, tomatoes.
+Lycopene is a carotenoid hydrocarbon (carotene) found in tomatoes many of the red fruits and vegetables, i.e. grapefruit.
 Although lycopene is chemically a carotene, there is no active Vitamin A as such.
-Some evidence suggests that tomatoes or the red pigment in tomotoes, lycopene intake may modulate testosterone production, serum concentrations, and metabolism.
-It is suggested that should you wish to consume tomatoes in order to obtain the most out of this amazing compound within tomotoes, lycopene is more relatively bio-available when cooked using fresh tomatoes.
+Some evidence suggests that tomatoes or the red pigment in tomatoes, lycopene intake may modulate testosterone production, serum concentrations, and metabolism.
+It is suggested that should you wish to consume tomatoes in order to obtain the most out of this amazing compound within tomatoes, lycopene is more relatively bio-available when cooked using fresh tomatoes.

 Postmenopausal women it appears may also benefit from this amazing supplement.
 We these women were supplemented with lycopene appeared to have had significantly increased antioxidant capacity and decreased oxidative stress and the bone resorption marker.
 There were pilot prospective clinical studies conducted which may seem rather technical for some, however it relates to lycopene and the bone a well as post menopausal women.
 Information related to this can be found the the Journal of Translational Medicine with the link below

 There are many good combinations to use certain supplements for maximum results in order to improve an ailment or possibly even heal from an ailment or disease, we will go about this as we blog along on a weekly basis.
 Below is an interesting link to Lycopene and male infertility as well as some case studies done using participants from Canada, United Kingdom, USA, Israel, India and Switzerland, see below